simonmichael/hledger/MANUAL.markdown

         need to install yourself as it's not yet provided by the haskell platform or cabal.

- This is usually where cabal
-   will install the hledger executable, and possibly others needed during installation.

 #### Installation Problems

 The above builds a lot of software, and it's not always smooth sailing.